-Activity 8 My needs, responsibilities and constraints Allow approximately 15 minutes
+Activity 8 My needs, responsibilities and constraints

 This activity will help you to evaluate what you need, what you have to do and what you cannot easily do in your life at the moment.
 It will encourage you to think about the implications of this and to see ways forward.